quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 ### Line defects

 The main line defect we will consider is **edge dislocation** which consists in the insertion of an extra half plane of atoms in the lattice.
 This half plane generates **compression and tension stresses**.

 ![[edgeDislocation.png|300]]

-It is important to notice that dislocations can move across the material due to thermal or mechanical stresses.
+It is important to notice that dislocations can **move** across the material due to thermal or mechanical stresses.

 ### Surface defects

 The main surface defect we will consider are **grain boundaries** which are the interfaces between crystals with different orientations.
-The atoms on these boundaries tends to be loosely bound and thus more reactive.
+The atoms on these boundaries tend to be loosely bound and thus more reactive.
 Lower temperature during the deposition process tend to create smaller grains and thus many boundaries, higher temperatures instead produce larger grains and less boundaries.

 ![[grainBoundary.png|200]]